kevinctofel/kevinctofel/README.md

 ## I'm a 52 year old self-taught computer geek.

-- 🌱 I’m currently learning TBD, at GA Tech; classes start August 23rd. 🤣
+- 🌱 I’m currently learning about [Human-Computer Interaction](http://omscs6750.gatech.edu/fall-2021/) at GA Tech 🤓
 - 🥅 2021 Goals: Finish my first graduate CS course with at least a B.
 - ⚡ Fun fact: I once ran at least a mile per day for 987 days in a row
 - 💬 Ask me about Chromebooks!